leverdeterre/MediaPickerManager/README.md

 MediaPickerManager
 ==================
+- allows to simplify usage of UIImagePickerController,
+- more code clarity,
+- iPad and iPhone support.

-### Shared object that allow to simplify UIImagePickerController
+### Shared object that
 ```objective-c
 [MediaPickerManager sharedInstance]
 ```